towhee-io/towhee/docs/developer-guides/framework/hub-integration-and-caching.md

 **Integration**

-All of Towhees communication with the hub is done through http requests.
-This was done in order to avoid requiring git installations on the system.

 Towhee operations that interact with the hub can be split into two categories, those that require authorization and those that do not.
 Lets begin with those that do not.

 **Non-Authorization**